aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 lottery that is rigged for youthful memories.

 What happens if a geriatric memory wins a lottery and gets into a review?
 Well, it will stop trying to get tickets for a while, you can see this in on the above graph at 2019-04.
 The time between review suggestions swells a bit.
-Then a pressure will build again and it will try to get into more and more lotteries (but the client will only give it one ticket).
+Then a pressure will build again, and it will try to get into more and more lotteries (but the client will only give it one ticket).

 .. raw:: html